ubco-W2020WT1-data301/course-project-group_6005/README.md

 ## Team Members

-- Logan: one sentence about you!
+- Logan: A second year CS student with a passion for Kazoos (the musical instrument)
 - Megan: one sentence about you!
 - Josh: A third year CS student who loves Java<3